stancsz/Frontend-Prognos-Predictive-Compliance-Platform/PRD.md

   - Tables switch to card-based list view on mobile with most critical columns only
   - Multi-column forms become single column on mobile
   - Bottom navigation bar for primary actions on mobile to reduce thumb travel
+  - Aura compliance findings stack vertically with full-width cards on mobile